-To the extent possible, the district will allow any transferring student to transfer to a school that has not been identified as low performing, under the State's ESSA accountability system.
+To the extent possible, the district will allow any transferring student to transfer to a school that has not been identified as low performing, is making adequate yearly progress in accordance with NCLB under the State's ESSA accountability system and has not been identified as being in need of school improvement, corrective action or restructuring.
 In addition, when a transfer school is not available within the district, the district may seek arrangements for a student to transfer to the nearest charter school or neighboring district; however, this is not required.
-The district may take into account the needs and preferences of the affected student and his or her parent(s).
+The district may will take into account the needs and preferences of the affected student and his or her parent(s).
 Transfers must occur within thirty days of the determination that the student was a victim of a violent criminal offense.

-3. Violent Criminal Offenses
+Violent Criminal Offenses

 The violent criminal offenses under New Jersey statutes that apply to the individual victim provision of this Policy are identified and explained below.
-The offenses apply to completed offenses, as well as attempts to commit the offenses.
+The offenses apply to completed offenses, as well as threats and attempts to commit the offenses.
 The offenses and attempts to commit the offenses apply only when they occur in or on the school grounds, as defined in N.J.A.C.
 6A:16-1.3, of the a school that the student attends.
 The offenses apply whether they occur wholly or in part in or on the grounds of a the school that the student attends.
-The offenses apply only to acts or attempts that are directed at a person (victim) or a group of specified individuals (victims), rather than acts that indiscriminately affect the entire school population or non-specified individuals or groups.
+The offenses apply only to acts or attempts that are directed at a person (victim) or a group of specified individuals (victims), rather than indiscriminately affect the entire school population or nonspecified individuals or groups.
+For the purposes of this Unsafe School Choice Option Policy, the term "victim" shall not include a student who purposely, knowingly or recklessly provokes the conduct constituting the criminal incident against him or her.